Mrahmed380/s.hoip/readme.md

 # DiscordBot
 A chat bot for Discord app based off <a href="https://github.com/hydrabolt/discord.js/">discord.js</a>.

 And much more!
-Try `!help` to get a full list of available commands
+Try `.help` to get a full list of available commands

 # Installation